ipspace/blog/content/posts/2020/05/video-cumulus-linux-101.md

 ---
+date: 2020-05-29 07:17:00+00:00
+series_title: What is Cumulus Linux All About
+tags:
+- data center
+- switching
+- video
-title: "Updated: What is Cumulus Linux All About"
+title: 'Updated: What is Cumulus Linux All About'
-date: 2020-05-29 07:17:00
-tags: [ data center, switching, video ]
+video_tag: cumulus
 ---
 [Pete Lumbis](https://www.ipspace.net/Author:Pete_Lumbis) started his [Cumulus Linux 4.0 update](https://www.ipspace.net/Data_Center_Fabrics#Update_Sessions) with an overview of differences between Cumulus Linux on hardware switches and Cumulus VX, and continued with an in-depth list of ASIC families supported by Cumulus Linux.